CodeforRuhrgebiet/open-pott/README.md

 Datenquelle: https://open.nrw/dataset/opendatalandkartenrw

-# Development

-## Install deps
+## 💻 Setup project

 `script/setup`

-## Build
+## 🛠 Build

-* make sure the allowed cities in `generate-map-data.js` are correct and run:
+Make sure the allowed cities in `generate-map-data.js` are correct and run:

 `script/build`

-## Preview
+## 👀 Preview

-The result will be located in the `dist` directory.
+You can find the result in the `dist` directory.

-# Deployment
+## 🚀 Deployment

-Deploys automatically via codeship which runs `script/deploy`.
+The deployment is handled by Codeshop (on each push to master).
+Codeship is simply executing the `deploy` script which you can find in the `script` directory.